 MEETING DATES:

-Church School: Classes resume Sunday Jan.
-11th after Liturgy
+Church School: Classes meet Today after Liturgy

-Choir Rehearsal: Tuesday, Jan 13th@7:00PM (Church)
+Choir Rehearsal: Tuesday, June 9th@7:00PM (Church)

 The evening prayer service of the Orthodox Church, traditionally celebrated at sunset.
 Vespers includes psalms, hymns, scripture readings, and incense.
 On Saturday evenings, Great Vespers is often combined with the Sunday Divine Liturgy.
 The service marks the end of the liturgical day and prepares the faithful for rest and reflection.